jonasmcferreira/whiteiron/jhed-wasteland/weather.md

    - **Endure:** 3d10 Acid Damage
    - **Shelter:** 1d10 Acid Damage
    - **Combat:** -1 penalty to weapons

+81-84. **Polymorph**: The thoughts of beastial form
+  DC 13 Wisdom Save against the effects of polymorph, on a fail change into a beast you thought of last

+85-88. **Undead Winds**: Cold winds carry the whispers of the undead.
+    When a creature dies, DC 13 Constitution save throw, on a fail become Undead.

+89-92. **Anti-Magic**: The air itself negates all magical effects.
+    All magic items have no effect, cannot cast spells.

+92-95. **Food Rot**:
+   - **Endure:** All food spoils, Con Save (DC 16), on a failed save 2d6 Necrotic Damage
+   - **Shelter:** All food spoils

+96-99. **Village Plot**

 # Outdated (dont delete)
 ## Storm